isomerpages/mse-sggreenplan/_key-focus-areas/0-green-plan-manifesto.md

 	<div class="accordion-content">
 		Our campaign to deal with climate change will last into the next century, and we are starting our preparations now.<br><br>
 		Against sea level rise, we are developing new solutions and better understanding of our coastlines.
 We will put in place the <b>physical defences to protect our coastlines along City-East Coast, around Lim Chu Kang, Sungei Kadut, and Jurong Island</b>.<br><br>
 		We are building up our national resilience for the future.
-Lying one degree north of the Equator, Singapore will always be hot and humid, but we don&#39;t want temperatures to be unbearably high.<br><br>
+Lying one degree north of the equator, Singapore will always be hot and humid, but we don&#39;t want temperatures to be unbearably high.<br><br>
 		Urban heat is all around us, for example, the kind that you feel while standing behind an air-conditioner.
 We will moderate the rise in urban heat by increasing greenery and piloting the use of cool paint on building facades.<br><br>
 		We are increasing local food production, to make our food supply more resilient.
 We have announced our 30-by-30 target – by 2030, we aim to meet 30% of our nutritional needs through locally produced food.
 We will do this in partnership with a vibrant agri-food industry and our communities.<br><br>
 	</div>